rkirov/blog/content/posts/incremental_computation.md

 computation graph will be:

 - how is this computation graph built?
 - how is the graph traversed.
-The Basic Algorithm in intentionally vague.
+The Basic Algorithm in intentionally vague around that.
 - can it change while the program is running?
 - what if it has cycles?

-The questions that I view secondary to the core and not going to explore here are:
+The questions that I view secondary to the core and not going to explore at detail:

 - who does the recomputation
+- where is the data stored
 - can it be parallelized across different processes

 ## Memoization

-At this simple form incremental computation seems to be connected by function memoization.
-Memoization is comparing the inputs of a function against a cache of (inputs,output) pairs.
+At this simple form incremental computation seems to be connected to function memoization.
+Memoization is comparing the inputs of a function against a cache of (inputs, output) pairs.
 If seen, the function body is skipped and output used, otherwise the function body executes and the output is stored in the cache.